spectrio/MDS.ng.jwt/README.md

     });
 ```

+Note that you only need to provide the domain.
+Protocols (ex: `http://`) and port numbers should be omitted.

 ### Not Sending the JWT for Template Requests

 The `tokenGetter` method can have a parameter `options` injected by angular-jwt.
 This parameter is the options object of the current request.